rfg74/rfg74.github.io/Lab6.md

 As mentioned previously, I implemented a hard stop for ifd the max data array size is reached, as well as a hard stop for is my robot gets disconnected.
 Both of these are consistent with the hard stop implemented in lab 5.

 ## Lab Tasks

+For this task, I implemented PID control by writing code in my loop function that is continously checking the status of ORIENTATION_on which can either be set to 0 or 1 (off or on).
+When set to 1, by the case called ORIENTATION, the robot starts moving to its position assigned by the "angle" input.

 ### Gyroscope Implementation
 In order to begin orientation control, I implemented the IMU's gyroscope into my code.
 To accomplish this, I tested my gyroscope by refreshing on my work from lab 2.
 This testing proved to me that the drift from my IMU was not negligible and lead me to use the Digital Motion Processor (DMP) for my orientation control to minimize yaw drift.
 To accomplish this, I followed the DMP tutorial linked on the course website.
 To accomplish this, I added the necessary code segments into my setup.
 For that, I added the following: